The following books describe aspects of Meccano.

 This book has a (rather unreliable!) complete index to all issues, plus a complete colour section depicting all Meccano Magazine front covers.
 This book does not contain extracts of the actual magazine text.

 Meccano Magazine featured hobbies of all sorts for boys, e.g. Meccano, model trains, speed boats, engineering topics, games, jokes, etc..
 Meccano Magazine is no longer published.

 The Meccano Magazine Anthology (Volume 7A) by Roger Beardsley

 This book has extracts from various issues of Meccano Magazine so is much more interesting than volume 7.
 It is a collection of articles from MM covering the years 1923 to 1963 and includes, in full, all 12 month's copies of 1936.
 The whole book which runs to 1072 pages, and comes in a cardboard dust jacket.

 Greenberg's Guide to Gilbert Erector Sets Volume One - 1913-1932 by William M. Bean & Al M. Sternagle

 The above book is about the history of Erector, a competing system to Meccano.
 It does, however, touch upon the Meccano Co. of New York's brief history and the events that followed it's sale to the A.C.
 Gilbert Co..
 There are nice illustrations of Meccano sets showing how they incorporated Gilbert Erector parts.

-Volume Two is also available but contains Erector information only.
+Volume Two contains Erector information only.